 It's been 23 years.
 Neuropathy has nudged slightly, sometimes more forcefully, in recent years.
 Those tingling, numb, and fire-like feelings in the feet have become more common.
 It's come and gone, but sometimes been enough to keep me awake at night away from my beloved wife and comfort, sitting up in the dark or even just twitching on my side of the bed.
 Pain in the feet, upper legs is becoming more common and intense - Today it struck me on the upper inside leg leg while making a usual walk on lunchtime in downtown; had to stop for a moment and relax.
 Learned this year that retinopathy has finally hit, though about as minimally as it can at this point.
 And, the side effects of neuropathy (sweating, etc.) are noticeable.
 Then there's the heart.
 Have also started notice some pain and discomfort on the left side, even underpart of left arm - which causes concern.
 Getting that all tested.

 Years ago in my mid-teens, the doc warned: "If you don't.....
 You won't live to see 20.
 Well, I may be on borrowed time now, but it doesn't make it any easier.

 What's wrong with me?
 What's my mental block?
 Another blogger asked recently in a rhetorical manner...
 "What makes me so special that I can beat the odds?"
 It's not about beating odds; none of us can.
 Laziness, lack of willpower, a spoiled life that now hinders my ability to adhere to the basics of diabetes management.
 Only recently I've started testing at least 6 times a day.
 Using the OneTouch UltraSmart.
 Averages are still way too high, but it's a start.
 A long overdue one, but nonethless a step in the right direction.

 So here goes.
 Getting to that point where I should have been all along.
-But a place that is where a family man, and healthy, well-managed diabetic needs to be.
-Cheers to low A1Cs.
+But a place that is where a healthy, well-managed diabetic needs to be.
+Cheers to lower A1Cs.